anuditverma/anuditverma.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-book about-icon"></span>
 I enjoy reading <a target="_blank" href="https://www.anudit.in/books/">books</a>.
 In 2018, with an average of 1 book per week, I completed a Reading Challenge for reading 51 books.
 A list of those amazing books can be found <a target="_blank" href="https://www.goodreads.com/user/year_in_books/2018/82771249">here</a>.
-Make sure to add some of them in your 2019 reading list.
+Make sure to add some of them in your future reading list.
 </p>

 <p class="about-text">